 Approximately one out of 10 women of childbearing age suffers from polycystic ovary syndrome (PCOS), a hormonal problem that contributes to infertility.
-Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG diagnoses and treats women with PCOS at Elite OBGYN, P.C. in Hackensack and Hoboken, New Jersey.
+Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG diagnoses and treats women with PCOS at Elite OBGYN, P.C. in Hackensack, New Jersey.
 If you think you may have PCOS, call or book an appointment online today.

 Polycystic ovary syndrome (PCOS), sometimes called polycystic ovarian syndrome, is a common women’s health problem that involves a hormonal imbalance.